jacobzymet/jacobzymet/README.md

    - Windows 11 (stable, aesthetically modern, has WSL2, best software support.
 It is my daily driver.)

 - **Linux Distributions**
-  - Ubuntu (due to user-friendliness and working out of the box)
+  - Ubuntu (for desktop, due to user-friendliness and working out of the box)
-  - Fedora (user friendly to a degree, mostly works out of the box)
   - Debian (for servers or containers, as it's super stable and lightweight)
-  - Red Hat Enterprise Linux (for servers, as it's stable and comes with enterprise support)
+  - Red Hat Enterprise Linux (for servers, as it's stable and includes enterprise support)

 ## Programming Knowledge

-Computer programming is not something I'm extremely attached to, I simply use it when necessary.
+Computer programming is not something I'm extremely attached to, I simply use it when necessary and don't use it when unnecessary.
 My preferred languages and technologies are as follows:

 ### General Software Development (primarily Linux-based)